nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 TaskBoss shows an error message <br>
 Use case ends

 1b.
-The category user enters does not match the existing categories
+User enters a category that does not match any existing category

 > 1b1.
-TaskBoss shows an error message <br>
-> 1b2.
-TaskBoss adds the new task without the category <br>
+TaskBoss adds the new task and creates a category with the user-specified name <br>
 Use case ends

 1c.
-User enters incorrect format for time and date
+User enters incorrect format for date or time

 > 1c1.
-TaskBoss shows an error message with the expected input format <br>
+TaskBoss shows an error message <br>
-> 1c2.
-TaskBoss adds the new task without time and date <br>
 Use case ends

 1d.
-Start time and end time are the same
+User enters the same start time and end time

 > 1d1.
 TaskBoss shows an error message <br>
-> 1d2.
-TaskBoss adds the new task without time and date <br>
 Use case ends

 1e.
-Start time is later than end time
+User enters a start time that is later than the end time

 > 1e1.
 TaskBoss shows an error message <br>
-> 1e2.
-TaskBoss adds the new task without time and date <br>
 Use case ends

-#### Use case: List all tasks
+### Use case: List all tasks

 **MSS**

 1. User requests to list all tasks
-2. TaskBoss displays all tasks. <br>
+2. TaskBoss displays all tasks <br>
-Use case ends.
+Use case ends

 **Extensions**